-Whether you call it Plush, Minky, or Fuzzy Fabric – this cozy, stretchy polyester blend is a surefire way to guarantee the most cuddly quilt you can imagine, but not without it’s downsides!
-Many people find sewing with Minky fabric to be quite challenging as it slips & slides all around, can stretch & pucker like you’ve never seen, and tends to leave fuzzy lint everywhere!
-I am here to help alleviate your fears and teach you the best practices to make Minky your new BFF sewing fabric!
+Have you ever been curious about Minky Quilt Backing?
+Whether you call it Plush, Minky, or Fuzzy Fabric – this cozy, stretchy polyester blend is a surefire way to guarantee the most cuddly quilt you can imagine!
+Many people find sewing with Minky fabric to be quite challenging.
+Minky fabric tends to slip & slide all around.
+It can stretch & pucker like you’ve never seen, and tends to leave fuzzy lint everywhere!
+I am here to help alleviate your fears!
+In this tutorial you will learn the best practices to make Minky your new BFF sewing fabric!

-I have been backing many of my quilts with cozy Minky since my 2nd quilt and I have learned a LOT along the way!
-I hope these tips and tricks help you take the plunge!
+I have been backing many of my quilts with cozy Minky since my 2nd quilt and have learned a LOT along the way!
+These tips and tricks will help you take the plunge!
+Keep reading below or watch the video to learn all my best advice for backing your next quilt with minky!

 First off, What is “Minky” and where do you get it?

-Minky fabric is also known plush fabric or Cuddle® (if it’s the Shannon Fabrics’ brand), and can be found at a lot of different retailers.
-I’ve been known to buy it at my local Joann’s, online, or even use a pre-made plush blanket from Target as the backing for a quilt!
+Minky fabric is also known plush fabric or Cuddle® (if it’s the Shannon Fabrics’ brand).
+You can find Minky and/or Cuddle at many different fabric stores.
+While Cuddle from Shannon Fabrics is my favorite, I’ve been known to buy generic Minky as well.
+You can probably find it at your local Joann’s, online.
+Or, you can even use a pre-made plush blanket from Target as the backing for a quilt!
 (There are really no rules, ok?!)

 Shannon Fabrics makes some really great quality minky fabric, which you can purchase online very easily!
-The quality of Shannon Fabrics’ Cuddle® fabric is by far the best, and it will last just as long on a quilt back as regular quilting cotton would.
-One thing to remember when selecting your fabric is that the higher the loft, the more difficult and messy it will be!
+The quality of Shannon Fabrics’ Cuddle® fabric is by far the best.
+It will last just as long on a quilt back as regular quilting cotton would.
+One thing to remember when selecting your fabric is that the higher the loft, the more difficult and messy it will be to work with!
 Here are some I would recommend, my personal favorite is minky dot!

 So you go to the fabric store and get your fabric cut and quickly realize that there is FUZZ everywhere!
-This can be a normal part of sewing with Minky, depending on your loft & quality, so if that bothers you, be prepared and keep a lint roller close-by!
+This can be a normal part of sewing with Minky, depending on your loft & quality.
+If all that lint bothers you, be prepared and keep a lint roller or small vacuum close-by!
 When you are done quilting and it is time for you to trim your quilt yourself, I suggest clearing off your entire trimming area so the fuzz does not get on other projects, and vaccumming the room immediately after you are done trimming.

 Do you use Batting with your minky?

 I do use batting!
-My current favorite is Quilter’s Dream Orient batting, but any low-loft batting will do just fine!
+My current favorite is Quilter’s Dream Bamboo blend batting, but any low-loft batting will do just fine!
 You can even leave out the batting if you want to go for a thinner quilt.

 Do you Pre-wash your fabrics when backing with Minky?